Herter Brothers (American, 1865–1905)

 Stamped "HERTER BROS" twice on back.

-Probably owned originally by Harriman family, possibly E.H.
-Harriman of the railroad industry; purchased from Margot Johnson, Inc., a New York City dealer, by the Museum in 2000 (Accession Date: January 26, 2000)
+Probably owned originally by Harriman family, possibly Edward Henry Harriman (1848-1909) of the railroad industry; purchased from Margot Johnson, Inc., a New York City dealer, by the Museum in 2000 (Accession Date: January 26, 2000)

 Museum purchase with funds donated anonymously and the Frank B. Bemis Fund